RumaboyLotti/MixedM/readME.md

-# Mixed Messgaes MD
+# Mixed Messages MD

 - html to display the code

-- index.jS for the back-ground
+- index.jS for the back-ground / scripts

 - starting to put it all toghether and using md more often